7 Ways to Add Social Proof to Your Membership Sales Page

 The first type of social proof is also potentially the most powerful.

 Written or video testimonials from happy, paying members go a long way towards showing people that joining your site is worthwhile.

-It also helps towards what Jay Abraham calls “Risk Reversal” too – you can see that people have paid their money and received a good return, so you see less risk in making a buying decision yourself.
+You can see that people have paid their money and received a good return, so you see less risk in making a buying decision yourself.

 If you can accompany positive testimonials with an image of the member, their name and – ideally – a link to a website or the name of their business then this goes even further towards verifying that this is a legitimate piece of feedback.

 Or go one further and ask your members to record video testimonials for you to use on your sales page.

 You can take member testimonials even further by delving deeper into the experiences and outcomes that your members have had in the form of a detailed case study.

 By telling the whole story, you give people who are considering joining your site a journey that they may be able to relate to, and in doing so paint a more realistic and imaginable picture of what outcome they too could get if they take that step and become a member.